douglasfernandesjr/hexo-theme-pesonal-clean-blog/README.md

 ```
 # Title on top left of menu.
 Leave empty to use main blog title
 menu_title: Configurable Title

+# Title on top left of menu.
+Leave empty to use home icon
+menu_icon:
 ```

 ### Home Page cover image